Information for Ukrainians

 Extending Your Stay

-Ukraine Permission Extension (UPE) Scheme
+Ukraine Permission Extension (UPE) and Further 24‑Month Extension (UPE2)

 • Applicants must apply from within the UK and must not leave the UK while their application is being processed.